braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ip_warming.md

 ### Clean your email lists

-Ensure that your email list is clean and doesn't have old or unverified emails.Ensuring that you're both [CASL- and CAN-SPAM-compliant][40] is ideal.
+Ensure that your email list is clean and doesn't have old or unverified emails.
+Ensuring that you're both [CASL- and CAN-SPAM-compliant][40] is ideal.

 ### Monitor your sender reputation

-When conducting the IP warming process, be sure to also carefully monitor your sender reputation while you conduct the IP warming process.
-These specific metrics are important to watch during warming:
+When conducting the IP warming process, be sure to carefully monitor your sender reputation while you conduct the IP warming process.
+These specific metrics are important to watch:
-- **Bounce Rates**: If any campaign bounces at more than 3-5%, you should evaluate the cleanliness of your list by following the guidelines in our [Keep It Clean: The Importance of Email List Hygiene][43] article.
+- **Bounce Rates:** If any campaign bounces at more than 3-5%, you should evaluate the cleanliness of your list by following the guidelines in our [Keep It Clean: The Importance of Email List Hygiene][43] article.
 Additionally, you should consider implementing a [sunset policy][46] to stop emailing unengaged or dormant email addresses.
-- **Spam Reports**: If any campaign is reported as spam at a rate of more than 0.08%, you should re-evaluate the content you're sending, ensure that it is targeted to an interested audience, and make sure your emails are appropriately worded to pique their interest.
+- **Spam Reports:** If any campaign is reported as spam at a rate of more than 0.08%, you should re-evaluate the content you're sending, ensure that it is targeted to an interested audience, and make sure your emails are appropriately worded to pique their interest.
-- **Sender Reputation Scores**: ReturnPath's [SenderScore][44] and Cisco's IronPort [SenderBase][45] are useful resources for checking how your reputation is progressing.
+- **Sender Reputation Scores:** ReturnPath's [SenderScore][44] and Cisco's IronPort [SenderBase][45] are useful resources for checking how your reputation is progressing.

 {% alert tip %}
 Braze recommends against using [Intelligent Timing]({{site.baseurl}}/user_guide/intelligence/intelligent_timing/) to warm your IPs.
 Because IP warming campaigns are some of the first campaigns you send, Braze won't have enough information on your users to calculate an optimal send time.
 In this case, all messages with Intelligent Timing would default to the fallback time and send at the same time anyway.
 {% endalert %}

 [18]: {% image_buster /assets/img_archive/email_ip_warming_sends_limit_new.png %}
 [40]: {{site.baseurl}}/user_guide/onboarding_with_braze/spam_regulations/